emqxarchive/emqx-docs-en/source/config.rst

     listener.ws.external.verify_protocol_header = on

-Uses X-Forward-For to identify the original IP after the EMQ X cluster is deployed in NGINX or HAProxy:
+Uses X-Forward-For to identify the original IP after the EMQ X cluster is deployed with NGINX or HAProxy:

 .. code-block:: properties

     ## listener.ws.external.proxy_address_header = X-Forwarded-For

-Uses X-Forward-For to identify the original port after the EMQ X cluster is deployed in NGINX or HAProxy:
+Uses X-Forward-For to identify the original port after the EMQ X cluster is deployed with NGINX or HAProxy:

 .. code-block:: properties

     ## listener.ws.external.proxy_port_header = X-Forwarded-Port

-Whether the proxy protocol V1/2 is enabled when the EMQ X cluster is deployed in HAProxy or Nginx:
+Whether the proxy protocol V1/2 is enabled when the EMQ X cluster is deployed with HAProxy or Nginx:

 .. code-block:: properties